SFU-Archives/ais-database/archives-module/processing-project/edit-record.md

 ## Notes tab
 <img align="right" width="500" src="images/processing-project-notes.png">

 Enter data in the **Notes tab** that will appear in the *Processing Report* for the fonds collection file.
-The *Processing Report* is intended to convey information beyond what is in the finding aid that will aid future archivists to manage the fonds and understanding past management actions.
+The *Processing Report* is intended to convey information beyond what is in the finding aid in order to aid future archivists in managing the fonds and understanding past management actions.
-- Ideally, much of this information is already in the AtoM archival description, but some of it may be too detailed or internal for the published finding aid.
+- Ideally, much of this information is already in the AtoM archival description, but some of it may not appropriate for the published finding aid (too detailed, internal or confidential).
 - Generally do not repeat information that is included in the finding aid.
-- It is fine to leave these fields blank if there is no need for them.
+- It is fine to leave fields blank if there is no need for them.

 `Appraisal`
 - Discuss appraisal issues and how they were resolved.
-- Document materials destroyed / not selected during processing.
+- Document materials not selected during processing (destroyed or returned to donor).

 `Transfer`
 - Typically used only with digital materials.